kemalcr/kemal-cache/README.md

 - `MemoryStore` is process-local, so each app instance keeps its own cache.
 - Use `RedisStore` when multiple instances should share cached responses.
+- `collapse_concurrent_misses` only collapses misses inside the current process.
 - `clear_cache` only clears the configured store namespace.
 - Corrupt cached payloads are discarded automatically and retried as cache misses.
 - Store `get`, `set`, and corrupt-payload `delete` errors fail open at the middleware layer and are emitted as `StoreError` events.